Southern California Rollout

 Local density is only valuable when the local experience is good.

-That is why founding hosts are such a priority in Southern California.
+That is why hosts are such a priority in Southern California.

 They create the first stable tables.